odin-lang/odin-lang.org/content/news/new-package-docs.md

 ## Contribution and Feedback

-We are really excited to share this this is brand new site with you.
+We are really excited to share this is brand new site with you.
 As always, any feedback is welcomed.

 If you are interested in contributing to this project, to existing [packages](https://github.com/odin-lang/Odin/tree/master/core) and the [generation tool](https://github.com/odin-lang/pkg.odin-lang.org), both are of course open source!